nhsuk/nhsuk-rancher-templates/templates/c2s_local_dev/README.md

 If there is no need to create the Docker image locally and an existing image is needed.
 The line specifying the `image` can be uncommented.

+## Run test type services in the container

+In order to run services like unit tests and linters another compose file has been created to collect all of these types of services into a single file.
+The benefit is to simplify the individual compose files and to keep the log output clearer and more focused on the services that are being run by that compose.
+Run `docker-compose -f docker-compose-tests.yml --build --force-recreate` to start up the test service container.

 ## FAQ

 1. When I run `docker-compose` I get errors about packages missing.
 Often it seems to be Nodemon.